Long COVID and Tinnitus: A Strong Link

 A likely cause of dizziness and vertigo in patients with long COVID is the activation of the migraine process.
 In this atypical form of migraine, patients may never experience headaches and the only manifestation of the migraine may be vertigo.
 This condition (termed “vestibular migraine”) may become chronic due to other factors such as stress, poor sleep, diet, visual motion stimulation, etc.

-By viewing long COVID-related tinnitus as a central sensitization phenomenon, new avenues for treatment become possible for achieving sustained relief from tinnitus.
+By viewing tinnitus and COVID-related symptoms as part of central sensitization, new avenues for treatment become possible for achieving sustained relief from tinnitus.
 The “biopsychosocial” approach to treating central sensitization conditions involves addressing the interconnected influences of biological, psychological, and social factors on an individual's health.

 • Bio: Interventions may target neuroinflammation, pain pathways, and other physiological aspects.
 Treating sleep problems and following a diet low in specific molecules that trigger and maintain central sensitization.